 - Get a CT scan, which can catch tumors early

-There’s no clear evidence that taking things such as beta carotene supplements or vitamin E will reduce your lung cancer risk.
+There’s that taking things such as beta carotene supplements or vitamin E will reduce your lung cancer risk.

 It’s also not clear if diet has an effect on risk, but a healthy diet is beneficial in general.

 There is some evidence that exercise reduces the risk of lung cancer in smokers and former smokers.
-The National Institutes of Health reported on a 2006 study that found women who had a high physical activity level were 23 percent less likely to develop lung cancer than women who had low physical activity.
+The reported on a 2006 study that found women who had a high physical activity level were 23 percent less likely to develop lung cancer than women who had low physical activity.